oluciams/Ecommerce/README.md

-# Basic Ecommerce Shopping Cart with Redux Toolkit
+## Basic Ecommerce Shopping Cart with Redux Toolkit

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Link to Web App
-The web app has been deployed to Netlify, and can be accessed [here] ().
+The web app has been deployed to Netlify, and can be accessed [here]().

 ## Features